Search

 • Much more difficult to monitor the database objects being accessed by these queries (i.e., not as easy as querying the system tables with a stored procedure)

-image Views as a Dataset Source for an SSRS Report
+Views as a Dataset Source for an SSRS Report

-Usage of Views may be done in conjunction with either Stored Procedures or Embedded SQL, discussed above.
+Usage of views may be done in conjunction with either stored procedures or embedded SQL, discussed above.

 Pros